apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 A broker connector is used to accept new connections to the broker.
 A `connector` element can be configured with the following attributes

+* `enabled` : if set to false, then the connector host will be disabled.

 * `bind` : The transport that the connector will listen on, it includes the ip address and port that it will bind to.